AmandaKitSam/traffic-lights/README.md

 - At the same time, the second set of the traffic lights (East & West) will turn from red to green.

 ### Step 3:
-- The second set of the traffic lights (East & West) will stay green for the next 4 minutes & 30 seconds, then green -> yellow.
-The yellow lights will last for 30 seconds.
+- The second set of the traffic lights (East & West) will stay green for the next 4 minutes & 30 seconds.<br/>
+(After 270s) Green -> Yellow.
+The yellow lights will stay for 30 seconds.

-- The first set (North & South) will stay red for the next 5 minutes.
+- The first set (North & South) will stay red for 5 minutes.

 ### Step 4:
 - After 30 seconds, the second set of the traffic lights (East & West) will turn from yellow to red.